quaternionmedia/alfred/README.md

 ### design
-Alfred is built around the concept of a single track video editor, which holds a rearrangeable series of clips, stacked end to end in time.
+Alfred is a single track video editor, which represents a rearrangeable series of `Clips`, stacked end to end in time.

 - `Clip` - a section of time of a media file.
 Clips have:
   * `filename`: name (url) of media